simawn/comp353-final-project/report.md

 ### PART 4 - SQL Statements to Create the Database

-### Part 5 - SQL Statements to Populate the Database
+### PART 5 - SQL Statements to Populate the Database

-### Part 6 - SQL Statements to Query the Database
+### PART 6 - SQL Statements to Query the Database